yzaimoglu/mailvis/README.md

 # mailvis
-Mining of IMAP mailboxes and visualising the data with Elasticsearch &amp; Kabana.
+Mining of IMAP mailboxes and visualising the data with Elasticsearch &amp; Kibana.

 This project is licensed under the GPLv3 License